Pod mutations

 Note

 The actual distribution may vary slightly from the configured percentage, especially with small pod counts or simultaneous pod creation.
-The distribution may also drift over time as pods are deleted and recreated through the normal application lifecycle.
-But the difference should be very minimal.
+For very low replica counts, the system prioritizes maintaining the minimum On-Demand percentage.
+For example, with a single pod and any Spot distribution below 100%, the pod will be scheduled on On-Demand to ensure the minimum On-Demand percentage is maintained.
+The distribution may also drift over time as pods are deleted and recreated through the normal application lifecycle, but the system is designed to be self-healing, meaning it will attempt to restore the desired distribution whenever new pods are created.

 Example Configuration